pilotmoon/popclipweb/site/dev/packages.md

 ## The package folder

-A PopClip extension package consists of a configuration file plus (optional) additional files such as icons and scripts, all contained in a directory whose name ends with `.popclipext`.
+A PopClip extension package consists of a config file plus (optional) additional files such as icons and scripts, all contained in a directory whose name ends with `.popclipext`.

 When you double-click a `.popclipext` package, macOS will open it with PopClip, which will attempt to load and install it.